itskhushi0/RestaurantOrdersAnalysis/README.md

 - Revenue and transaction analysis
 - Business performance evaluation
 - Data storytelling for stakeholders
 - Translating analytics into strategic recommendations

+  ---

+#  Credits
+Data was obtained from Maven Analytics.